iclighthouse/ICDex/README.md

 ### System configurations

 - ICDexRouter.sys_config().
-Where icDAO is to be configured as SNS governance canister-id and sysToken is to be configured as ICL ledger canister-id issued by SNS.
+Where icDAO is to be configured as SNS governance canister-id and sysToken is to be configured as ICL ledger canister-id issued.

 ### Controllers (Owners) of canisters